A solid-solid reaction

-This is a very quick demonstration showing that two solids can react together.
-White lead nitrate and white potassium iodide react to make yellow lead iodide.
+This is a very quick demonstration, and should take no longer than two minutes.
+Show students that two solids can react together as white lead nitrate and white potassium iodide react to make yellow lead iodide.

 Apparatus

-Wear eye protection and wash hands after the demonstration.
+• Wear eye protection throughout and wash hands after the demonstration.

 Procedure

-a Weigh out equal masses of both compounds.
+1. Weigh out equal masses of both compounds.
 These are then in approximately the stoichiometric ratio.
-Between 10 g and 20 g of each is suitable.
+Between 5 g and 10 g of each is suitable.

-b Mix the solids in a screw topped jar and shake for several seconds.
+2. Mix the solids in a screw-topped jar and shake for several seconds.
 The yellow colour of lead iodide will be seen.

 Teaching notes